zyx/manual/FAQ.md

 ## Will Rack be ported to iOS or Android?

 It is not planned.
 Many issues would need to be addressed.
 - Tablet and phone users don't normally use mice, so a touch driver would need to be written.
+If GLFW is still used, [touch support](https://github.com/glfw/glfw/issues/42) would need to be added to the library.
 - There is no user-managed filesystem on iOS, and forcing users to mess with the filesystem is bad UX on Android, so plugin folders and patch files would need to be managed entirely by Rack itself.
 - There is no OpenGL on mobile devices, so the OpenGL ES driver would need to be used and tested.
 - RtAudio and RtMidi don't have iOS Core Audio/MIDI or Android HAL/OpenSL ES backends, so they would need to be added and tested.
 - Apple does not allow apps distributed through the store to download and execute code, so either all plugins would need to be included in the distributable, or it could only be distributed on jailbroken iOS devices, which is an absurd user requirement.
-- Such a port would be very expensive to develop, if possible at all, so it would need to be sold commercially.
-Some plugins (proprietary, GPL, etc) would need special licensing agreements in order to be included in the package, which would increase the product's cost to pay for them or simply decrease the size of the third-party plugin collection.
+- Such a port would be very expensive to develop, so it would need to be sold commercially.
+Some plugins (proprietary, GPL, etc) would need special licensing agreements in order to be included in the package.
+Some plugins would increase the cost of the product if included in the package.
+Others would simply be omitted from the third-party plugin collection.
 - The friction for a developer to build and test their plugins on iOS/Android is significantly higher than the three desktop OS's, which may decrease their willingness to develop Rack plugins.